-If a loved one was mistreated or neglected while under the care of a nursing home, you might be able to pursue damages on behalf of the injured party.
+If a loved one was mistreated or neglected while under the care of a nursing home, you might be able to pursue damages on behalf of the injured party by working with a knowledgeable personal injury attorney.
 Contact a Richmond nursing home abuse lawyer immediately for help moving forward.

 Nursing home abuse can be difficult for family and friends to detect.
 Sometimes, the offending party tries to hide signs of abuse from family members who visit the facility.
 In other cases, residents themselves try to conceal the abuse because of shame.